bdiamand/Delegate/README.md

 # Delegate
-Three C++ fixed-size delegate classes, one small and fast, and two slightly larger for non-movable and non-copyable objects.

-The fastest version uses a single pointer and however much extra space you want for captures.
-The more full featured variants use one more pointer.
+Fixed-size C++ delegates, which are efficient alternatives to std::function.

+There are two variants, one which is for non-movable objects (the 99% case) and one for non-copyable objects (the 1% case).

-All three are fixed size (never allocate), can't be in an uncallable state, and are straightforward to use.
+Both variants are fixed size (never allocate), can't be in an uncallable state, and are straightforward to use.

+Depends on https://github.com/catchorg/Catch2 only for the unit tests, the delegate.h file can be included and compiled by any compliant C++14 compiler.

-Depends on https://github.com/catchorg/Catch2, but only for the unit tests.
-See the unit tests for examples for non-POD types and move semantics (e.g. to capture things like unique_ptr).
+See the unit tests for more complete examples, (e.g. to capture things like unique_ptr), but a couple of simple examples:

-Note: The code should work fine for C++11, although for lambdas with move-on-capture, at least C++14 is needed.

-Two examples uses:

 ```c++
 ...